mayabenowitz/Origins/README.md

 **The time for sacred stewardship of our Divine Creation with Mother Earth is now.**

-For if we knew the probability of a hot dense initial state and every event preceeding our existence, every cell of the body would **overlfow with gratitude** and our hearts and minds would find coherence.
+For if we knew the probability of a hot dense initial state and every event preceeding our existence, every cell of the body would **overflow with gratitude** and our hearts and minds would find coherence.

 ## 1. Knowledge is Power